Alonso de Espina: Fortalitium

 The fact that the Fortalitium appeared anonymously gave rise to some difference of opinion as to its authorship.
-However, most modern scholars attribute it to Alfonso de Spina.
 The Fortalitium Fidei is a treatise on various types of arguments to be used by preachers and others to oppose detractors of Catholicism.
 It is divided into five books: the first directed against those who deny the divinity of Jesus; the second against "heretics"; the third against the Jews; the fourth, against Muslims; the fifth gives instructions on the battle against the devil.
 In this last book Alonso dwells at length upon the demons and their hatred of men; the powers they have over men and the diminution of these powers, owing to the victory of Christ on the Cross, the final condition of the demons, and so on.

 Other works

 Alonso de Espina published at least three other works: